 Approximately 1500 teaching or research assistantships are available from departments and other units of the University.
 In addition to an assistantship stipend, full or partial tuition scholarships and student health insurance are available for most assistantship holders.
 The majority of assistantships are awarded beginning with the fall semester.
+Students interested in an assistantship should submit applications to their department by February 1 for the next academic year; late applicants have a reduced chance of obtaining an assistantship.
+Most assistantship decisions are made by April for the coming academic year.

-Students interested in an assistantship should submit applications to their Notification of an assistantship comes from the department.
-Questions about the availability of positions and the status of assistantship applications should be addressed to the Director of Graduate Studies in the department a student seeks to enter.
+Notification of an assistantship comes from the department.
+Questions about the availability of positions and the status of assistantship applications should be addressed to the Director of Graduate Studies in the department a student seeks to enter